SAP-samples/teched2023-AD264/exercises/ex2/README.md

 npm add git+https://github.com/SAP-samples/teched2023-AD264#bupa-integration-package
 ```

-> The package was added as a `git` dependency in `package.json`.
-It could also be a published package from npmjs.com, a tar file from a remote file server, or a local folder.

-Let's see what got installed by expanding the folder `node_modules/s4-bupa-integration` (in the file explorer or in the terminal):
+👉 Let's see what got installed.
+Expand the folder `node_modules/s4-bupa-integration` (in the file explorer or in the terminal):

 ```
 node_modules/s4-bupa-integration